jasonlun1997/DCC-main/README.md

 [LF-IINet](https://github.com/GaoshengLiu/LF-IINet)
 [DistgSSR](https://github.com/YingqianWang/DistgSSR)
 [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR)
 We appreciate the authors for sharing their codes.
-Their pre-trained models with the related training parameters can be access from the link.
+Their pre-trained models with the related training parameters can be access from the above links.